yahoo/elide/GraphQL.md

 Finally, the `exposedFields` is a specified list of values for the object(s) that the caller expects to be returned.

 # Examples
 Below are several examples.
-For each, assume a simple model of `Book` and `Author`.
+For each, assume a simple model of `Book`, `Author` and `Publisher`.
 Particularly, the schema for each can be considered:

 ```java
 @Include(rootLevel = true)